neilgupta/neilgupta.github.com/_posts/2014-03-01-gamifying-gogo.md

 location: Chicago
 ---

 Last weekend, I attended a [Gogo](http://gogoair.com) hackathon organized by [Monkeybars](http://monkeybars.cc).
-Although most of the time was spent playing [board games](http://www.amazon.com/Hasbro-JUN118204-Risk-Legacy/dp/B005J146MI), watching movies, and just hanging out, I did also end up forming a team with Damaris Kroeber and Eric Trinh.
-Eric and I are both software developers who write code all day, and Damaris is a theoretical physicist who does whatever theoretical physicists do all day (apparently this involves Python).
-In other words, none of us wanted to spend our weekend coding for Gogo for free.

-But then we saw the following screenshot of Gogo's in-flight portal on a Delta flight.
+Most of my time was spent playing [board games](http://www.amazon.com/Hasbro-JUN118204-Risk-Legacy/dp/B005J146MI), watching movies, and just hanging out, and I did not intend to actually compete in the hackathon.
+But then I saw the following screenshot of Gogo's in-flight portal on a Delta flight.

 [![Delta In-flight Portal](/post_files/gogo/delta_thumb.jpg)](/post_files/gogo/delta.jpg)

 To put it lightly, this portal sucks.
 There's no significant call-to-action.
 The large "buttons" for in-flight entertainment, eBay, and others look more like obnoxious ads that might as well say "Find single ladies in your area."
 It's not immediately clear what else I should do once reaching this page, and even if I manage to focus on the boring blue boxes, read the small text, and purchase a wifi pass, I leave that page and have no more connection to Gogo after that.

-We decided to see if we could improve Gogo's customer experience by gamifying the user onboarding flow, but first we needed to simplify their busy landing page.
+I ended up working with Damaris Kroeber and Eric Trinh to see if we could improve Gogo's customer experience by gamifying the user onboarding flow.
+We spent the next couple hours interviewing Gogo executives to fully understand their business problems and goals.
+We then whiteboarded a complex user flow diagram, and decided to quickly mockup one possible flow.

 **The Redesign**